Valkyria Chronicles: Reception

 Valkyria Chronicles series has had a generally positive reception.
-The original Valkyria Chronicles won numerous awards, including Strategy Game of the Year from GameSpy.
+The original Valkyria Chronicles won numerous awards, including Strategy Game of the Year from GameSpy and is considered one of the greatest games of all time.

-By 2015, Valkyria Chronicles sold over 500,000 copies on Steam, exceeding expectations, and over 141,589 copies on the PlayStation 3.
+By 2015, Valkyria Chronicles sold over 200,000 copies on Steam, exceeding expectations, and shipped over one million on the PlayStation 3.
 The second game was the second best-selling video game in Japan during its release week, selling 94,000 copies.
 The third game sold approximately 100,000 units during its premier week, faring better than its predecessors.
-During its initial March 2018 release on PS4, the fourth game sold 76,778 physical copies within its first three weeks in Japan.
-After its release on the Switch in September 2018, the game sold 5,596 physical copies within its first week in Japan.
+By 2020 the fourth game sold over one million copies worldwide on all platforms.